DualBrain/gotBASIC/alphabetical.md

 ### A

+- [3D BASIC](https://threedbasic.wixsite.com/3d-basic): A language where anyone, young or old, can turn ideas into reality.
+A language where you can be a creator, not just a consumer.
+A language that doesn’t just teach programming — it teaches the joy of creating.
+3D Basic is the language I dreamed of as a kid.
+A language that sparks imagination, builds confidence, and makes programming accessible to everyone.
 - [64K BASIC](http://www.basic-lang.org/): The BASIC Programming Language: Microcomputer Edition (in Rust).
 [GitHub](https://github.com/AE9RB/basic-lang)
 - ALTAIR BASIC for the MITS ALTAIR 8800 computer.
 - AmigaBASIC (Microsoft, 1985)